jnozzi/cocoadev.com/markdown/CreatingFinderTypeAliases.md

 Hello,

 How could I create Finder-like aliases?
 I tried to read Carbon Alias Manager ,but I can't figure out how to create aliases.
-I also tried to use General/NDAlias which uses same Carbon Alias Manager but still no luck. :(
+I also tried to use NDAlias which uses same Carbon Alias Manager but still no luck. :(

 ----